material-components/material-components-web/docs/docsite-index.md

 mdc.ripple.MDCRipple.attachTo(document.querySelector('.foo-button'));
 ```

-However, it is highly recommended to install Material Components for the web via npm and consume its ES2015 modules and Sass directly.
+However, it is highly recommended to install Material Components for the web via npm and consume its ES Modules and Sass directly.
 This is outlined in the steps below.

-## Using MDC Web with ES2015 and Sass
+## Using MDC Web with ES Modules and Sass

-> **Note:** This assumes you have Node.js and npm installed locally, and have configured webpack to compile Sass and ES2015.
+> **Note:** This assumes you have Node.js and npm installed locally, and have configured webpack to compile Sass and ES Modules.
 See the [Getting Started Guide](getting-started.md) for pointers on how to configure webpack.

 1.  {: .step-list-item } ### Install components